itp-dwd/2020-spring/weeks/01_foundations.md

    * Command Line
    * Version Control
    * Source Code Hosting
-   * Deployment and Deploymen tOptions
+   * Deployment and Deployment Options

 ### How the Internet Works
 When we're creating websites and web applications, it's helpful to understand the infrastructure of the Internet.
 This helps us understand all of the steps in creating a website from scratch.